Welsh Love Spoons

 Ring Together forever.

-Knot Everlasting and together forever.
+Knot The entwining of lives and together forever.

 Key and keyhole Home together, my house is yours and security.